What is a Mineraloid?

 Definition of a Mineraloid

-A mineraloid is a naturally occurring, inorganic substance that has no internal crystalline structure.
-In other words, during its formation, no crystals have grown.
+A mineraloid is a naturally occurring, inorganic substance with no internal crystalline structure.

-Naturally occurring crystalline solids are made up of a highly ordered, repeating arrangement of atoms.
-In a non-crystalline solid, atoms do not come together in this way and instead form a pattern that's random or disorganised.
+Minerals are naturally occurring crystalline solids, meaning they're made up of a highly ordered, repeating arrangement of atoms.
+In a mineraloid, atoms do not come together in this way and instead form a pattern that's random or disorganised.

 Minerals and mineraloids have a definite chemical composition and form through natural geological processes.

-Examples of mineraloids include obsidian, opal, amber, tektites (moldavite), shungite and pearl.
+Examples of mineraloids include obsidian, opal, amber, tektites (such as moldavite), and shungite.

 It can be difficult to distinguish a mineraloid from a mineral based on appearance alone because both can have similar physical characteristics, such as colour, lustre, and texture.